BiologyTools/BioGTK/README.md

 - Supports viewing & creating pyramidal images with multiple resolutions.
 Like whole slide images.

-- Stich images at varying resolutions into single pyramidal image with multiple resolutions.
+- Stitch images at varying resolutions into single pyramidal image with multiple resolutions.

 - Multiple view modes like Emission, and Filtered.
 ROI's shown for each channel can be configured in ROI Manager.